mavryk-network/mavryk-taquito/docs/tutorial.md

 ## Let's start with a simple command-line application {#start-coding}

 In this section, we will create a simple command-line application that shows the balance of an address.
-This will help us understand the basics of Taquito and the flow of events in a dApp.
+This will help us understand the basics of Webmavryk and the flow of events in a dApp.

 Open a terminal and run the following commands: